metatypedev/ghjk/docs/manual.md

     && echo $MY_VAR
 ```

-This extra boilerplate can be avoided by using the SHELL command available in some Dockerfile implementations or by using command processors more advanced that POSIX sh.
+This extra boilerplate can be avoided by using the following `SHELL` command, available in some Dockerfile implementations, or by using command processors more advanced that POSIX `sh` like `bash`, `zsh` or `fish`.

 ```dockerfile
 # contraption to make sh load the activate script at startup